Novo (company): 2020–present

-In November 2023, Novo Nordisk announced investment of €2.1 billion in a French production facility to increase the production capacity and manufacturing of its popular anti-obesity medication.
+In November 2023, Novo announced investment of €2.1 billion in a French production facility to increase the production capacity and manufacturing of its popular anti-obesity medication.

-In February 2024, parent company Novo Holdings A/S agreed to acquire Catalent for $16.5 billion.
-On completion, Novo Nordisk said it would acquire three manufacturing facilities from its parent for $11 billion to scale up production to meet the massive demand for Wegovy and Ozempic.
+In February 2024, parent company Novo Holdings agreed to acquire Catalent for $16.5 billion.
+On completion, Novo said it would acquire three manufacturing facilities from its parent for $11 billion to scale up production to meet the massive demand for Wegovy and Ozempic.

-In March 2024, Novo Nordisk reached a $604 billion market capitalization and became the 12th most valuable company in the world.
+In March 2024, Novo reached a $604 billion market capitalization and became the 12th most valuable company in the world.
 The company's stock jumped to a record high after early trial data showed positive results for its new experimental weight loss pill amycretin.
 The company also announced it would acquire Cardior Pharmaceuticals and its cardiovascular disease portfolio for up to $1.1 billion.

-As of April 2024, the flow of cash from Novo Nordisk's weight-loss drugs was continuing to solidify its status as the most valuable company in Europe, to the point that economists were worried that Denmark might come down with Dutch disease (that is, a country that does only one thing well and nothing else).
+As of April 2024, the flow of cash from Novo's weight-loss drugs was continuing to solidify its status as the most valuable company in Europe, to the point that economists were worried that Denmark might come down with Dutch disease (that is, a country that does only one thing well and nothing else).
 The company's market capitalization of $570 billion remained larger than the entire economy of Denmark, its $2.3 billion income tax bill for 2023 made it the largest taxpayer in the country, and its rapid growth was driving nearly all of the expansion of Denmark's economy.
 The company had started to move away from its traditional focus on diabetes care towards a more ambitious mission to "defeat serious chronic diseases", and towards that end, hired over 10,000 people in 2023 alone.
 To effectively manage the rapid expansion of its workforce while maintaining its traditional corporate culture, the Novo Nordisk Way, the company put over 400 senior executives through a leadership development program called NNX, which stands for Novo Nordisk Next.

 In May 2024, the company announced it would acquire Austrian fluid management service business, Single Use Support.